lmissbach/DIDA_SI/README.md

 *Item_GTAP_Concordance.xlsx* includes matching tables for each item code to **GTAP sectors**.

 *Item_Categories_Concordance.xlsx* includes matching tables for each item code to **consumption categories** (food, goods, energy, services).

+*Carbon_intensities.xlsx* includes derived **embedded carbon intensities** of household consumption for each country and each GTAP sector.